tantodefi/speedrunLUKSO-challenges/README.md

 ![readme-2](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/b427171f-3f20-41a5-b76f-05d67e2b9959)

 🤖 Smart contracts are kind of like "always on" _vending machines_ that **anyone** can access.
 Let's make a decentralized, digital currency.
 Then, let's build an unstoppable vending machine that will buy and sell the currency.
-We'll learn about the "approve" pattern for ERC20s and how contract to contract interactions work.
+We'll learn about the new LUKSOtoken standard LSP7 and how contract to contract interactions work.

-🏵 Create `YourToken.sol` smart contract that inherits the **ERC20** token standard from OpenZeppelin.
+🏵 Create `YourLSP7Token.sol` smart contract that inherits the **LSP7** token standard from LUKSO.
 Set your token to `_mint()` **1000** (\* 10 \*\* 18) tokens to the `msg.sender`.
 Then create a `Vendor.sol` contract that sells your token using a payable `buyTokens()` function.

 🎛 Edit the frontend that invites the user to input an amount of tokens they want to buy.
-We'll display a preview of the amount of ETH it will cost with a confirm button.
+We'll display a preview of the amount of LYX it will cost with a confirm button.

 🔍 It will be important to verify your token's source code in the block explorer after you deploy.
 Supporters will want to be sure that it has a fixed supply and you can't just mint more.

-🌟 The final deliverable is an app that lets users purchase your ERC20 token, transfer it, and sell it back to the vendor.
-Deploy your contracts on your public chain of choice and then `yarn vercel` your app to a public web server.
-Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!
+🌟 The final deliverable is an app that lets users purchase your LSP7 token, transfer it, and sell it back to the vendor.
+Deploy your contracts on lukso testnet network and then `yarn vercel` your app to a public web server.
+Submit the url on [SpeedRunLUKSO.com](https://speedrunlukso.com)!

 > 💬 Meet other builders working on this challenge and get help in the [Challenge 2 Telegram](https://t.me/joinchat/IfARhZFc5bfPwpjq)!